 64 Harvard St.

 Since 1976, Framers’ Workshop, Boston’s only do-it-yourself frame shop, has provided space and tools for customers to frame their own art.
-Doing it yourself takes an average of an hour or two and can lower the cost of framing significantly.
+Doing it yourself takes an average of one to two hours and can lower the cost significantly.
 The staff is down-to-earth and helpful, offering tips such as: “Metal frames are quicker to assemble than wooden ones,” and “Black aluminum frames are like the milk of grocery stores.”
 Translation: they’re the cheapest.

 The Children’s Book Shop

 Billing itself as greater Boston’s oldest independent bookstore, this shop has been delighting young minds since 1977.
 With more than 28,000 titles available, the store offers children’s classics (e.g., Robert McCloskey’s Make Way for Ducklings) and the latest in picture and chapter books, and young adult fare.
 Rows of books, from pop-ups to contemporary novels, classics, and nonfiction, are sorted by age and genre.
 A section at the front of the store features books autographed by authors who have done readings at the Public Library of Brookline, which are sponsored by the Children’s Book Shop.
 The knowledgeable staff will help you find just the right gift for any young reader.
 The shop was named best children’s bookshop by Boston Magazine in 2013.